wagtail/wagtail/docs/topics/writing_templates.rst

 Rich text (filter)
 ~~~~~~~~~~~~~~~~~~

 This filter takes a chunk of HTML content and renders it as safe HTML in the page.
-Importantly it also expands internal shorthand references to embedded images and links made in the Wagtail editor into fully-baked HTML ready for display.
+Importantly, it also expands internal shorthand references to embedded images, and links made in the Wagtail editor, into fully-baked HTML ready for display.

 Only fields using ``RichTextField`` need this applied in the template.